 The bugs were bad and it was hot and humid too but I stayed for over an hour and enjoyed watching the sky change over time.
 I only saw two other people: Someone in a pickup truck looking for a spot to fish and a jogger.
 Neither slowed down – I hope they appreciated the sky too.
 In spite of the earlier weather map, clouds developed on the horizon and with no wind, the reflections were lovely.

 After Gator Creek, I headed to Black Point Wildlife Drive but found it closed due to heavy rain.
-I didn’t think to check this web page listing closures before I went.
+I didn’t think to check for news / closures before I went.